 $ hindsight restore

 NOTE: You can also install it from the Github repo.
-You will find the instructions here
+The

 I find it helpful to have bash aliases set up to initiate the save/restore.
 In some cases, I have found that the monitor didn’t wake up fast enough, and the windows were not correctly positioned.
 In those cases, simply executing